jundalisay/spblist/content/en/research/sarkar/yogic-treatments/tuberculosis.md

 Therefore another name for the moon in the Puráńas is “Shasháuṋka” (the Saḿskrta word for “rabbit” is “Shasha”).

-**Extreme mental exhaustion and despondency in life also destroy people’s vital energy**.
-As a result, tuberculosis may strike.
+**Extreme mental exhaustion and despondency in life also destroy people’s vital energy**.* As a result, tuberculosis may strike.

+{{< n n="Moonlight is despondent because it was from the impact with Theia" >}}

 Tuberculosis of the lungs, or pulmonary tuberculosis, can very quickly destroy the vitality.